N0lan42/EyeMovementExercise/README.md

 In this excerise we used the DOM elements to change the position of "eyes" we used.
 This activity shows that you can use a users inputs to have different actions.
 We also looked into how to use styling to change how differents elements looked.
 To use this Program simply press the mouse anywhere on the screen, then move your cursor around the screen.
 You will notice that the eyes will follow your movements until you move the cursor off the screen.
 Some future improvements to be made could possibly include features like blinking eyelids with mouse clicks, color changing pupils the faster you move your cursor, and faster refresh rate on the loop to smooth the movement of the eyes.

+MIT License

+Copyright (c) 2023 N0lan42

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.